 - 3 cups of Epsom Salts

 - the juice of 1-3 lemons – keep the skins

 Before soaking your feet, rub them with the inside of the lemon skins; this will help clear and soften the skin.
 Soak your feet for 15-20 minutes while listening to some relaxing music, or just enjoy the silence.

 After soaking, rub your feet with a luffa or pumice stone, and dry and trim your toenails.

 Take it easy in the evening after your spa; turn off your mobile devices and TV screen early and get a good night’s rest.

 The Value of Rest for Beauty and Youthfulness

 Of course, you can’t stop at just one good night’s sleep.
 Rest is critical for maintaining good health and youthfulness.
 This is where TM can help.
-Regular practice of TM allows you to experience deep rest every day, and this helps prevent stress and fatigue from damaging the mind and body.
+Regular practice of TM allows you to experience deep rest every day, and this helps prevent stress, fatigue and insomnia from damaging the mind and body.